 Step 7.
-The EDA tool completes the rest of the statistical simulation/analysis using the impulse response returned in step 3 by the Rx1’s executable model’s AMI_Init function which is a complete representation of the behavior of Tx1 and Rx1 algorithmic models combined with the upstream channel 1 and the impulse response returned in step 6 by the Rx2’s executable model’s AMI_Init function which is a complete representation of the behavior of Tx2 and Rx2 algorithmic models combined with the downstream channel 2.
-This step is optional if the EDA tool proceeds with the following time domain simulation.
-If not doing a time domain simulation, the flow is terminated after step 7.
+The EDA tool completes the rest of the statistical simulation and analysis using the impulse response returned in step 3 by the Rx1’s AMI_Init function, which is a complete representation of the behavior of Tx1 and Rx1 algorithmic models combined with the upstream channel 1, and the impulse response returned in step 6 by the Rx2’s AMI_Init function, which is a complete representation of the behavior of Tx2 and Rx2 algorithmic models combined with the downstream channel 2.

+Retimer Time Domain Simulation Flow

+Step 1.
+The EDA tool obtains the impulse response of the upstream analog channel, which represents the combined impulse response of Tx1’s analog model, physical channel 1, and Rx1’s analog model.

+Step 2.
+The output of step 1 is presented to Tx1’s AMI_Init function, and Tx1’s AMI_Init function is executed.

+Step 3.
+The output of step 2 is presented to Rx1’s AMI_Init function, and Rx1’s AMI_Init function is executed.

+Step 4.
+The EDA tool obtains the impulse response of the downstream analog channel, which represents the combined impulse response of Tx2’s analog model, physical channel 2, and Rx2’s analog model.

+Step 5.
+The output of step 4 is presented to Tx2’s AMI_Init function, and Tx2’s AMI_Init function is executed.

+Step 6.
+The output of step 5 is presented to Rx2’s AMI_Init function, and Rx2’s AMI_Init function is executed.

+Step 7.
+The EDA tool performs the time domain simulation on the upstream channel, which consists of Tx1, physical channel 1, and Rx1, according to the AMI flow defined in the specification for channels without Repeaters.

 Step 8.
-The EDA tool performs time domain simulation on the upstream channel, which consists of Tx1, physical channel 1, and Rx1, according to the AMI flow defined in the specification for channels without Repeaters.

-Step 9.
-The EDA tool samples the output waveform of Retimer Rx1 AMI_GetWave at ½ UI after each clock tick returned by the function, generates a digital stimulus as the input to Tx2’s algorithmic model, regardless of whether Tx2’s AMI_GetWave exists or not, and performs simulation on the downstream channel, which consists of Tx2, physical channel 2, and Rx2, according to the AMI flow defined in the specification for channels without Repeater.
+The EDA tool samples the output waveform of Retimer Rx1 AMI_GetWave at ½ UI after each clock tick returned by the function, generates a digital stimulus as the input to Tx2’s algorithmic model, regardless of whether Tx2’s AMI_GetWave exists or not, and performs the simulation on the downstream channel, which consists of Tx2, physical channel 2, and Rx2, according to the AMI flow defined in the specification for channels without Repeater.
 The logic level of the digital stimulus is 1 if sampled value >= Rx1’s Rx_Receiver_Sensitivity and 0 if sampled value <= Rx1’s Rx_Receiver_Sensitivity.
 If –Rx1’s Rx_Receiver_Sensitivity < sampled value < Rx1’s Rx_Receiver_Sensitivity, the logic level is unchanged from the previous bit.
 The digital stimulus shall have values of -½ volt for logic 0 and +½ volt for logic 1.

-Steps 8 through 9 can be called once or can be called multiple times to process the full analog waveform.
+Steps 7 through 8 can be called once or can be called multiple times to process the full analog waveform.
 Splitting up the full analog waveform into multiple calls reduces the memory requirements when doing long simulations and allows AMI_GetWave to return model status every so many bits.
-Once all blocks of the input waveform have been processed, the EDA tool calls the AMI_Close function of each algorithmic model in Tx1, Rx1, Tx2 and Rx2.
+Once all blocks of the input waveform have been processed, the EDA tool calls the AMI_Close function of each algorithmic model in Tx1, Rx1, Tx2, and Rx2.

-Since the Retimer output signal is driven by a digital stimulus as described above in step 9, jitter and noise parameters specified in Retimer .ami files are applied according to the specification for channels without Repeaters.
+Since the Retimer output signal is driven by a digital stimulus as described above in step 8, jitter and noise parameters specified in Retimer .ami files are applied according to the specification for channels without Repeaters.